hseera/aws-observability-workshop/cloudwatch/synthetic workshop/setup/README.md

    - Once bucket is created, go to bucket properties and enable the "Static website hosting" property.
 By defalut it is disabled.
 Also select "Host a static website" and give your home page a name.
 In this case we will name it "index.html"
    ![image](https://user-images.githubusercontent.com/59352356/211771765-24f9dabb-d0ca-492a-bc08-44ae823039fd.png)
 ![image](https://user-images.githubusercontent.com/59352356/211771960-5ecf352b-6143-49c7-b48a-40718d1b35ff.png)
    - Next step is to add "Bucket policy" to enable the index.html to be accessable.
-In the "Bucket Policy Editor" we add the following code.
+In the "Bucket Policy Editor", under bucket Permissions we add the following code.
 Replace * in the the code with your bucket resource name.
    ```
    {
     "Version": "2012-10-17",